ropensci-archive/PackageDevelopment/pkgs.md

 ### Data in Packages

+-   <pkg>lazyData</pkg> offers the ability to use data contained within packages that have not been configured using LazyData.

 ### Tools and Services

 **Text Editors and IDEs**

-By far the most popular [integrated development environment (IDE)](http://en.wikibooks.org/wiki/R_Programming/Settings#Integrated_development_environment) for R is [RStudio](http://www.rstudio.com/), which is an open-source product available with both commercial and AGPL licensing.
+-   By far the most popular [integrated development environment (IDE)](http://en.wikibooks.org/wiki/R_Programming/Settings#Integrated_development_environment) for R is [RStudio](http://www.rstudio.com/), which is an open-source product available with both commercial and AGPL licensing.
 It can be run both locally and on a remote server. <pkg>rstudioapi</pkg> facilitates interaction from RStudio from within R.
+-   [StatET](http://www.walware.de/goto/statet) is an R plug-in for the Eclipse IDE.
+-   [Emacs Speaks Statistics (ESS)](http://ess.r-project.org/) is a feature-rich add-on package for editors like Emacs or XEmacs.

 **Makefiles**

-[GNU Make](http://www.gnu.org/software/make/) is a tool that typically builds executable programs and libraries from source code by reading files called `Makefile`.
+-   [GNU Make](http://www.gnu.org/software/make/) is a tool that typically builds executable programs and libraries from source code by reading files called `Makefile`.
 It can be used to manage R package as well; [maker](http://github.com/ComputationalProteomicsUnit/maker) is a `Makefile` completely devoted to R package development.
+-   [remake](https://github.com/richfitz/remake) (not on CRAN) provides a yaml-based, Makefile-like format that can be used in Make-like workflows from within R.

 **Version Control**

+-   R itself is maintained under version control using [Subversion](https://subversion.apache.org/).
+-   Many packages are maintained using [git](http://git-scm.com/), particularly those hosted on [GitHub](http://github.com/).

 **Hosting and Package Building Services**